A General Framework for Joint Multi-State Models

-Several optimization methods adapted from the nonlinear mixed-effects literature can be applied, including Stochastic EM \citep{kuhn2004coupling}, Laplace approximation \citep{wolfinger1993laplace}, Gauss-Hermite quadrature, stochastic gradient ascent with Robbins--Monro updates \citep{robbins1951stochastic}, and MCMC-based approximations such as Metropolis--Hastings and Hamiltonian Monte Carlo.
-These strategies are implemented in software such as \textbf{JMBayes} \citep{jmbayes22024,rizopoulos2020package}.
-Another approach requiring mild regularity assumptions on the log marginal likelihood, but without the need for the model to belong in the exponential family, is to consider a stochastic gradient ascent scheme \citep{caillebotte2025estimation, baey2023efficient} using Fisher's identity and following the Robbins-Monro procedure \citep{robbins1951stochastic}.
+Another approach requiring mild regularity assumptions on the $\log$ marginal likelihood, but without the need for the model to belong in the exponential family, is to consider a stochastic gradient ascent scheme \citep{caillebotte2025estimation, baey2023efficient} using Fisher's identity and following the Robbins-Monro procedure \citep{robbins1951stochastic}.